Jack Suwinski Player Props: Pirates vs. White Sox

 - The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th among all league pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.